20 Timeless Kitchens – eh?

 Now, for those who are groaning that you can’t afford new cabinets or update your dated kitchen, here’s a good post that gives some good ideas about making it more timeless without spending a fortune.

 I also feel that if you have an ancient kitchen, you’re in luck.

 For a kitchen to be truly timeless, I feel that there needs to be some element(s) of history.

 Does that mean that it has to be an old kitchen?

 No, it doesn’t.

-But, if it’s built in a classic way and there are things IN the kitchen that are old, that’s all that’s needed.
+But, if it’s built in a traditional way and there are old things IN the kitchen, that’s all needed.